Solar System Experiments in the Search for Dark Energy and Dark Matter: What should a Solar System program look like?

 \section{What should a Solar System program look like?}

-Fig.~\ref{fig:solar-system-tests} assembles the measurement landscape: (a) dispersion scaling, (b) conjunction $\gamma$ reach vs.\ $b/R_\odot$, (c) the implied thin-shell bound, and (d) clock sensitivity to $d_e$ vs.\ $m_\phi$ under current vs.\ advanced links.
+Figure~\ref{fig:solar-system-tests} assembles the measurement landscape: panel (a) shows dispersion scaling, (b) the conjunction $\gamma$ reach versus $b/R_\odot$, (c) the implied thin-shell bound, and (d) clock sensitivity to $d_e$ versus $m_\phi$ under current and advanced link assumptions; together with the thin-shell relation in Eq.~\eqref{eq:thin-shell-bound}, these curves set the decision rule we use below.
 Using the thin-shell relation in (\ref{eq:thin-shell-bound}), Fig.~\ref{fig:mapping} shows the resulting $\Delta R/R$ versus $\mu_{\rm lin,0}$ for two choices of $|\gamma-1|_{\max}$.
 Fig.~\ref{fig:eta-guardrail} shows the maximum Earth thin-shell fraction implied by a null EEP test for representative $\eta_{\max}$ and $|\Delta K_{\rm eff}|$.

-Based on the analysis above, we recommend a targeted, cost-effective portfolio that rides on planned space assets and existing ground infrastructure.
+For decision-making it is useful to distinguish three programmatic modes while keeping the same measurement physics.
+A guardrail-plus-selective-discovery mode reuses existing radio/optical links, LLR, clock networks, and ephemerides to maximize science return per cost now (Sec.~\ref{sec:observables}).
+A trigger-driven escalation mode—activated either by a local anomaly or by a forecast in which a specified microphysical model predicts a residual above vetted thresholds by a comfortable margin—targets the relevant observable with tailored conjunction arcs, composition/baseline rotation, or a small dedicated payload.
+A dedicated Solar-System--first mode pursues transformational improvements (e.g., optical deflection/near-Sun astrometry and precision gradiometry) at higher cost and risk.
+Our baseline assumes finite budgets and therefore emphasizes the first mode while preserving a clear trigger path to the second and, when justified by data, to the third.
+In an unlimited-funds scenario the first and third modes would proceed in parallel.